SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

-# Network Representations in Catalyst
+# Network Analysis in Catalyst

 In this tutorial we introduce several of the Catalyst API functions for network analysis.
 A complete summary of the exported functions is given in the API